event4u-app/data-helpers/starlight/src/content/docs/getting-started/introduction.md

 ### Blazing Fast Performance

-DataMapper is significantly faster than traditional serializers for DTO mapping:
+DataMapper is significantly faster than traditional serializers for Dto mapping:

 - Up to 3.7x faster than Symfony Serializer
 - Optimized for nested data structures